Skip to main content

 Genes are a part of each cell in the body and are passed on from parents to children.
 They are the code for who we are.
 For example, your eye colour is based on your genes.

-Genetic counsellor: A genetic counsellor is a specialist who can help you to understand a genetic condition that runs in your family and options for genetic testing.
+A genetic counsellor is a specialist who can help you to understand a genetic condition that runs in your family and options for genetic testing.

-It’s important to know that breast cancer is common, and most cases of breast cancer happen by chance or due to lifestyle and environmental factors rather than genetics.
+Changes in certain genes passed on in families can increase a person’s risk of breast cancer.
+It is important to know that breast cancer is common.
+Most cases of breast cancer happen by chance or due to lifestyle and environmental factors rather than genetics.
+Researchers think that only around 5 to 10 out of 100 breast cancers (5 to 10%) are caused by a changed gene.

 For women and people assigned female at birth in the general population, there is a 15% lifetime chance of developing breast cancer.
-Source: Breast Cancer Now.

-What is an inherited faulty gene?
+What is an inherited faulty gene or changed gene?

 An inherited faulty gene is also called a changed gene.
 We all have genes that protect us against cancer.